 We used those materials too, when started working in hospice in the 1990’s.
 We also used pagers for on-call, most of us did not have cell phones, and for most people, there was no way to look up hospice care online.
 There was very little regulation, very little centralized training or standards, and most cities only had a few hospices, if any at all.

 As with the rest of the healthcare world though, hospice has undergone many changes since we all started off, dragging our paper charts behind us.
 About the only thing that has stayed the same in hospice since the 1980’s is patient education materials, and those old materials are simply not up to date for the current standards of the hospice industry.
-Additionally, there are no other end of life education materials on the market that are specific to hospice, palliative care, grief and bereavement services, or all the other specific needs of this specialized area of healthcare.
+Additionally, there are very few end-of-life education materials on the market that are specific to hospice, palliative care, grief and bereavement services, or all the other specific needs of this specialized area of healthcare.

-Deciding it was time to meet the challenge head on, we chucked our blue parachute-pants style 1980’s hospice booklets in the trash, and wrote our own patient education materials, hoping to bring this part of end of life care into the 21st century as well.
+Deciding it was time to meet the challenge head-on, wrote our own patient education materials, hoping to bring this part of end of life care into the 21st century as well.
 While we were at it, we wrote it to address the regulatory standards and expectations of our time, for the hospice team as well as patients and families.
 These products are truly the new generation of hospice education materials, and we are honored to offer them to you and your organization.

 Nature Gave Us Butterflies is the tangible result of our journey, as hospice professionals and as family members who have cared for loved ones in hospice.
 It is the only hospice specific booklet available in the current market, addressing the realities of hospice care directly.
 Used as a teaching tool, it addresses the needs of patients, families and the hospice staff, allowing the team to explain things in a way that is easy to understand, and as a tool to leave behind so the on-call staff can also teach from it.
 This beautiful booklet creates a conversation structure and teaching tool so the entire multidisciplinary team provides the same message and information about the patient’s condition, care and symptom management.